WebAssembly/spec/document/core/syntax/modules.rst

 Element Segments
 ~~~~~~~~~~~~~~~~

-The initial contents of a table is uninitialized. *Element segments* can be used to initialize a subrange of a table from a static :ref:`vector <syntax-vec>` of elements.
+The initial contents of a table is uninitialized. *Element segments* can be used to initialize a subrange of a table from a static :ref:`list <syntax-list>` of elements.

-The |MELEMS| component of a module defines a vector of element segments.
+The |MELEMS| component of a module defines a list of element segments.
 Each element segment defines a :ref:`reference type <syntax-reftype>` and a corresponding list of :ref:`constant <valid-constant>` element :ref:`expressions <syntax-expr>`.

 Element segments have a mode that identifies them as either *passive*, *active*, or *declarative*.